Email Contact USA

 What Exactly is Mardi Gras (Fat Tuesday)?

-Where is Mardi Gras Celebrated?
+Where Is Mardi Gras Celebrated?

-What is a Mystic Society / Krewe?
+What is a Krewe?

+Called mystic societies in Alabama and krewes in Louisiana and in Texas, these organizations present parades, parties, masquerade balls (bal masques), and other activities for the enjoyment of their members, guests, and the public.
+A krewe (pronounced like crew) is generally led by a captain or president and may host additional events throughout the year, many of which serve to support selected charities or civil causes.
 Originally, krewes were secret and highly exclusive associations often limited to relatives of previous members; but now, many are open to anyone wishing to pay the membership fees which typically range from twenty bucks to thousands of dollars per year.
 Conditions for membership vary with some krewes requiring members to help build floats and/or make their own costumes, although many of the wealthier krewes just hire professionals to accomplish those tasks.

 The King and the Cake